The library includes three service areas along with the Administrative office:

 - Technology and Systems Services

-- Access and Collection Services
+- Collection and Metadata Services

-- Information and Research Services
+- Information and User Services

 Administration houses the Office of the Dean of Libraries and supports day-to-day activities of the library.